Lost in Food

 Pinterest graphic of a chorizo and chickpea brunch type dish in a small cast iron frying pan.

-If you like this recipe then try some of our other great ideas for breakfast and brunch:
+If you like this recipe then try some of these great tasting recipes:

-Planning your own brunch party then have a look at our Ultimate Guide to Brunch.
+Planning your own brunch party then have a look at my Ultimate Guide to Brunch.
 This guide is full of great recipes, hints and tips for enjoying the best weekend brunch.

 Chorizo & chickpea hash is the perfect weekend brunch dish, using leftovers or whatever appears to be left in the fridge from the week.